[TOC]

 - ChatML Input Transformation: User

-clarified that the existing transforms in the DPO dataset essentially convert existing prompt into ChatML inputs and reformats the chosen/rejected responses to incorporate the end of sentence (eos) token. - LoRA Training with Mixtral:
+@caseus_clarified that the existing transforms in the DPO dataset essentially convert existing prompt into ChatML inputs and reformats the chosen/rejected responses to incorporate the end of sentence (eos) token. - LoRA Training with Mixtral:

-responded that it hits an Out Of Memory (OOM) error at 16k context, even on an impressive A100 80gb.
+@caseus_asked if anyone has been able to train an 8-bit LoRA with Mixtral.@nruaifresponded that it hits an Out Of Memory (OOM) error at 16k context, even on an impressive A100 80gb.
 The peak Virtual RAM (VRAM) usage at 2k context was reported to be 70gb. - Batch Size and Learning Rate: User

-asked about the relationship between batch size, learning rate and model size.
+@semantic_zoneasked about the relationship between batch size, learning rate and model size.
 They queried if batch size needs to be smaller for larger models strictly due to memory constraints, and sought a rule of thumb for adjusting learning rate relative to batch size. - Qlora DSZ 3 Compatibility:

-mentioned there are some issues with it. - Memory Requirements for DPO:
+@tank02.inquired if Qlora supports DSZ 3, to which@le_messresponded that they heard it should but didnāt try it.
+Meanwhile,@casper_aimentioned there are some issues with it. - Memory Requirements for DPO:

-responded that the user needs to come into account the fact that the model is loaded twice, and suggested adjusting the optimization and batch size.
+@tank02.asked about memory requirements for DPO, especially while using a 3b model with qlora on a 24gb card, which led to an OOM error.@nanobitzresponded that the user needs to come into account the fact that the model is loaded twice, and suggested adjusting the optimization and batch size.

 ā· #datasets (3 messages):